 Hi.
 I'm Deborah Shadovitz.
 Friends, clients and readers call me Deb.

 If you're interested in my travels, read my blog,

-I'm an writer or author, speaker, instructor, consultant, event producer, and radio person — specializing in Mac, Internet, Web, and travel.
+I'm a writer or author, speaker, instructor, consultant, and radio person — specializing in Mac, Internet, Web, and travel.
 I've even produced Macintosh events in LA and during Macworld — and produced my own Macintosh expo!